 Many art graduates from the University of South Wales have progressed into careers in arts administration, studio practice, public art and postgraduate teacher training.
 If you’re looking to study an art degree, or one of our other creative degree courses, you could also progress onto a postgraduate masters courses.

 The University of South Wales offers a supportive and challenging environment to those wishing to undertake the study and practice of arts.
 From popular foundation courses in art and design, ideal for anyone who isn’t sure what subject they want to specialise in, to multidisciplinary degrees and masters courses in Art Practice and Art Psychotherapy, the University has an extensive portfolio of creative courses.
 This array of choice also includes courses from related subjects including animation and visual media, design, fashion, film, music, performance and photography.

 Depending on your course choice, your study time will involve formal lectures, workshops, demonstrations, tutorials and visits off campus – not to mention talks from inspirational guest speakers.
-Supplemented with a series of exhibitions, the variety of our course delivery and the subject’s interdisciplinary nature is also enhanced by our proximity to art galleries and museums based in South Wales.
+Supplemented with a series of exhibitions in Oriel y Bont, the University’s art gallery, the variety of our course delivery and the subject’s interdisciplinary nature is also enhanced by our proximity to art galleries and museums based in South Wales.

 With a broad range of specialist facilities and art studios based on our campuses, this only adds to a learning environment that allows art students the freedom to express their creativity and innovation.

 ”I chose the University of South Wales because it offers such a wide range of skills – from ceramics to photography to painting to printmaking – you can pick from so many things, it’s so diverse.”